 Character Development: In the book Galinda starts of as rather vapid and shallow.
 But after meeting Elphaba, along with Dillamond's death, she realizes there's much more important things to worry about besides boys and popularity.

 Clingy Jealous Girl: In the musical.
 Fiyero suddenly running off with Elphaba causes Glinda to feel a dark enough jealousy that she gives Morrible information to lure out Elphaba that culminates in the death of Elphaba's sister.
+This naturally leads to a My God, What Have I Done? reaction from her.

 Cool Crown: In the play, she gets a couple tiaras with her outfits.